 This is the riskiest growth strategy by far.
 Which obviously makes it the most exciting strategy.

-Market diversification involves entering a new market or industry with a new product or service.
+Business Growth Strategies: market diversification involves entering a new market or industry with a new product or service.

 Broadly speaking, there are four ways to diversify your business: